-'''

-isabelle scala

-scala> isabelle.Isabelle_System.getenv("ISABELLE_HOME")
+val isabelle\home = Isabelle\System.getenv("ISABELLE\HOME")

-scala> val options = isabelle.Options.init()
+val options = Options.init()

-scala> options.bool("browser_info")
+options.bool("browser\info")

-scala> options.string("document")
+options.string("document")

-'''

-5.3 Scala compiler
+5.1.3 Scala compiler

 The isabelle scalac tool is a direct wrapper for the Scala compiler; see also isabelle scala above.
-The command line arguments are that of the underlying Scala version.
+The command line arguments are that of the bundled Scala distribution.

 This allows to compile further Scala modules, depending on existing Isabelle/Scala functionality.
-The resulting class or jar files can be added to the Java classpath using the classpath Bash function that is provided by the Isabelle process environment.
+The resulting class or jar files can be added to the Java classpath using the shell function classpath.
 Thus add-on components can register themselves in a modular manner, see also §1.1.3.

-Note that jEdit [3] has its own mechanisms for adding plugin components, which needs special attention since it overrides the standard Java class loader.
+Note that Isabelle/jEdit [3] has its own mechanisms for adding plugin components.
+This needs special attention, since it overrides the standard Java class loader.

-5.4 Scala script wrapper
+5.1.4 Scala script wrapper